EmmaMcHugh/emchugh.io/_posts/2021-04-27-crispr-protocol.md

 ### Parameters to keep in mind

  - I make the homology arms as close as possible to the Cas9 cut site (3 nt upstream from the PAM).
 I have successfully gone as far as 80 nt away in either direction, however I don't have any real evidence that closer = better.
  - The guide sequence must be absent or mutated in the repair template.
 In the case of mutation, I've found that mutating the PAM, with 4+ mutations in the 20 nt guide-binding sequence are sufficient.
-(In the NMD paper, the guide sequence was absent in the final constructs for both the knockouts and HA-tag sequences).
+(In my [preprint](https://www.biorxiv.org/content/10.1101/2021.04.14.439394v1), the guide sequence was absent in the final constructs for both the knockouts and HA-tag sequences).

 ### CHOPCHOP and ordering instructions